 The way that you might have approached the work may not be the most effective way for your employees.
 Ask for input from your employees and take their lead on the processes that work well and work with them to correct those identified as ineffective.
 Give your employees some room to get the work done, monitor their progress and step in and offer guidance as needed.

 Think about investing in online people planner software to help your employees stay on track.
 Planning software will allow the details of the entire project to be seen by all members of the team.
-Because everything can be seen by all team members, online planning software provides the group the opportunity to collaborate with each other, share ideas and make suggestions or changes directly on the platform.
+Because everything can be seen by all team members, an online planning tool provides the group the opportunity to collaborate with each other, share ideas and make suggestions or changes directly on the platform.
 This type of software also allows your team members to be set alerts encourages them to hold each other accountable.

 Communicate and be Clear